exshome/exshome/README.md

 ## Caveats
 - [UNIX domain socket length is limited to about 100 bytes](https://unix.stackexchange.com/questions/367008/why-is-socket-path-length-limited-to-a-hundred-chars).
 Application uses these sockets to communicate with MPV.
 It will not work if the path is larger.

+## Applications

+Exshome includes simple applications.
+Each application has own pages.

+### Clock (ExshomeClock)
+Simple clock.

+### Player (ExshomePlayer)
+Allows to play music.
+You can upload your files or add links to the remote resources.

+### Automation (ExshomeAutomation)
+It is early WIP.
+Responsible for automating workflows.

 ## Security considerations
 Right now Exshome is designed to run in a home network, so it has no auth.
 It can be dangerous to open it for a whole Internet.